 But, that’s the thing.
-They don’t really have this, you know, “If you blog it, they will come” mentality.
+HubSpot doesn’t really have this “If you blog it, they will come” mentality.
 They have something called sequences that automates outreach, cold outreach, to people you never met before.
-That is the exact opposite of the inbound methodology, and yet, they support it because – you want to know why?
+This is the exact opposite of the inbound methodology, and yet, they support it.
+Why?
 Because it works and it’s a little bit more effective than what the inbound methodology used to be.
-Not saying that it didn’t have its heyday and not saying that it wasn’t okay way back when.
-I’m just saying HubSpot’s not using it and neither am I.
+Not saying that it didn’t have its heyday and that it wasn’t okay way back when.
+I’m just saying HubSpot is not using it and neither am I.

 All right, secret #2: a lot of the HubSpot agencies are still prisoners to the prototype.
-And HubSpot is doing their best.
-They’re trying to train everybody.
-I was looking at some of the new agency tools, recently – or sorry, “solutions partner” – educational tools and a lot of things that they’re talking about now are, you know, good, right?
-Customizing services for clients, being able to really survey problems and not just put people in some sort of blanket retainer of, “Then we’re going to write 10 blogs for you this month.
-And then we’re going to create two eBooks.”
-You know, really being able to build out something that’s a little bit more effective.
+HubSpot is doing their best.
+They are trying to train everybody.
+I was looking at some of the new agency tools, recently – or sorry, “solutions partner” – educational tools, and a lot of things that they are talking about now are good: customizing services for clients, being able to really survey problems, not putting clients in a blanket retainer of, “We are going to write 10 blogs for you this month.
+And then we are going to create two eBooks.”
+Essentially, they are honing in on how solution partners can build out something that’s a little bit more effective.
 But you still see it a lot.

-I cannot believe some of the agencies I’ve gone up against in pitches and actually won.
-And what my feedback has been every time is, “You were the only person who told me you were going to show me how to use HubSpot to increase my sales.
-Everybody else showed me how they were going to write blogs, how I’d get higher on search results.
+I can’t believe some of the agencies I’ve gone up against in pitches and actually won.
+What the feedback has been every time is, “You were the only person who told me how to use HubSpot to increase my sales.
+Everybody else showed me how they were going to write blogs, how I would get higher on search result pages.
 But you were the one who focused on, ‘How do I sell more?
-How’s what you do at ATAK Interactive going to help me grow my business.'”
+How is ATAK Interactive going to help me grow my business?‘”